deis/workflow/src/managing-workflow/tuning-component-settings.md

 Setting                     | Description
 --------------------------- | ---------------------------------
 DEBUG                       | Enable debug log output (default: false) BUILDER_POD_NODE_SELECTOR   | A node selector setting for builder job.
-As builder job sometimes consume a lot of node resources.
-In case you want a builder job to run in specific node only, so it won't effect the critical node. for example `pool:testing,disk:magnetic`
+As it may sometimes consume a lot of node resources, one may want a given builder job to run in a specific node only, so it won't affect critical nodes. for example `pool:testing,disk:magnetic`

 ## Customizing the Controller